February 28th, 2007, 06:59 AM

-Here's an article that explains how much of a calorie deficit you can run without really cutting into your lean body mass.
+Here's that explains how much of a calorie deficit you can run without really cutting into your lean body mass.

 The bottom line is that each pound of fat will sustain about 31 calories of deficit, so that if you have 50 lbs. of fat, you could run a daily deficit of slightly over 1,500 calories.
 If your resting metabolic rate is around 2,400 calories, and you use 600 calories a day in exercise, that would mean that the absolute minimum you would need would be 1,500 calories.
 A diet of 1,000 calories a day will mean that you will be losing at least a pound of muscle mass every week.
 Is that what you really want to do?

 The figures above are just for the sake of example -- I have no idea what your body fat pctg. is, but it would be worth finding out.

 In practice, I think a plan that relies on the full 31 calories per lb. of body fat is a bit extreme -- unless you're massively overweight.
 Also, the more weight you lose, the more you have to cut your deficit.
 Why?
 Because your body fat percentage is decreasing (if you're doing it right) and therefore you're able to sustain less of a deficit.

 Yeah, I would have to agree that this seems fishy.
 I can tell you right now that I eat LESS than that in a day, and a lot of the same foods and 10 lbs a week isn't healthy unless you are morbidly obese.
 And what kind of diet includes vanilla ice cream?
 Wow.

 They have been issuing this diet for many, many years.
 From what you posted, it matches identically the diet I received in 1993.
 They wouldn't still be doing it if it doesn't work.